pgpainless/pgpainless/README.md

         OpenPgpMetadata result = encryptor.getResult();
 ```

-This object will contain information like to which keys the message is encrypted, which keys were used for signing and so on.
+This object will contain information like to which keys the message is encrypted, which keys were used for signingOptions and so on.

 ### Decrypt / Verify Encrypted Data